 Although most modern GPUs are powerful enough that they can run billions of computations, they are still a possible area where your PC might bottleneck.

-Unfortunately, there are very few effective solutions to this problem other than getting a better GPU.
+Unfortunately, there are very few viable solutions to this problem other than getting a better GPU.
 There are some methods that can be used on the CPU side of things, but, as far as GPUs go, you can’t do much more than lowering your settings and hope for the best.

 Poor Case Placement

 This problem has two parts.
-Firstly, it’s crucial to position the case in the optimal spot for good airflow.
+Firstly, it’s essential to position the case in the optimal spot for good airflow.
 This is frequently a problem if the PC is in a tight space, restricting the flow of air in and around the case.

 Placing the case away from the wall and any other structures so it can “breathe” is the best solution.
 You might be surprised by how much this simple fix can help.